 What Happens if You Work and Get Social Security Retirement Benefits?

 You can get Social Security retirement benefits and work at the same time.
 However, if you are younger than your full retirement age and make more than the yearly earnings limit, the SSA will reduce your benefit.
-However, starting with the month you reach your full retirement age, the SSA will not reduce your SSD benefits no matter how much you earn.
+However, starting with the month you reach your full retirement age, the SSA will not reduce your SSD benefits.
+This is true, no matter how much you earn.

 - The SSA uses the following earnings limits to reduce your benefits: If you are under full retirement age for the entire year, the SSA deducts $1 from your benefit payments for every $2 you earn above the annual limit.